 \subsection{Model Preparation and Generation}

 As discussed previously, 3DGS presents a point-based 3D rendering paradigm.
-The method outlined in \cite{kerbl3Dgaussians} relies on Structure from motion (SfM) initialization produced using Colmap \cite{7780814}.
-Given a set of input images Colmap estimates camera positions along with points in 3D space through a process of feature extraction, matching, followed by camera triangulation.
-Using the camera views collected from the tornado footage, we extract frames at a common time step and estimate camera positions and intrinsics using Colmap, which is then used to initialize our 3DGS model.
+The method outlined in \cite{kerbl3Dgaussians} relies on Structure from Motion (SfM) initialization produced using Colmap \cite{7780814}.
+Given a set of input images, Colmap estimates camera positions and points in 3D space through a process of feature extraction, matching, and camera triangulation.
+Using the camera views collected from the idealized tornado chamber footage, we extract frames at a common time step and estimate camera positions and intrinsics using Colmap, which is then used to initialize our 3DGS model.
 Our implementation follows the same workflow presented in the original 3DGS with little modification.